unitus-jp/nemo/README.md

-﻿Kinect for Windows SDK v2 Developer Preview Sample Program
+﻿Kinect for Windows SDK v2 Sample Program
 ==========================================================

-Sample Program of Kinect for Windows SDK v2 Developer Preview
+Sample Program of Kinect for Windows SDK v2
 I will continue to add new sample program when published article in Build Insider.